javamultiplex/news-tracker/README.md

 - Eclipse/IntelliJ IDEA

 # Functionaliy
-- Get news urls based on keywords entered by user and write to file.
+- Get news urls based on keyword entered by user and write to file.
-- Get news urls based on keywords and date entered by user and write to file.
+- Get news urls based on keyword and date entered by user and write to file.
 - Get news urls based on keywords present in file and write to another file.